Courtney Smith (defensive back)

-Courtney Smith (born October 17, 1984) is a former American football cornerback.
+Courtney Smith (born October 17, 1984) is an American former professional football cornerback.
 He was signed by the Baltimore Ravens of the National Football League as an undrafted free agent in 2010.
 He played college football at Central Washington.
 He was also a member of the San Jose SaberCats and Arizona Rattlers of the Arena Football League.

 College career

 Smith played college football at Central Washington University in 2008 and 2009.
 He had played the previous years at Langston University in Oklahoma.

 Professional career

 Baltimore Ravens

-Smith was not selected in the 2010 NFL Draft, but was signed as an undrafted free agent immediately after the draft by the Baltimore Ravens.
+Smith was not selected in the 2010 NFL draft, but was signed as an undrafted free agent immediately after the draft by the Baltimore Ravens.
 He was waived on June 17, 2010.
-On September 23, 2010 San Jose Saber Cats announced the signing of Courtney Smith to their active roster.
+On September 23, 2010, San Jose Saber Cats announced the signing of Courtney Smith to their active roster.

 San Jose SaberCats

 Smith signed with the San Jose SaberCats of the Arena Football League on September 22, 2010.
 He was released by the SaberCats on April 6, 2011.